MikeMcQuaid/mikemcquaid.com/_posts/2012-01-04-deploying-qt-applications-with-deployqt4.markdown

 DeployQt4 will take an executable and any specified Qt plugins and install and setup all the linked dependencies.

 DeployQt4 does this by using e.g. `otool`, `ldd` or `depends.exe` to find the linked libraries, installing a `qt.conf` file (if needed) to ensure the correct Qt is used and install any specified Qt plugins to the default Qt application plugin path.
-On OSX it will also use `install_name_tool` to make sure your application is linked directly to the libraries inside its bundle.
+On OS X it will also use `install_name_tool` to make sure your application is linked directly to the libraries inside its bundle.

-For example an OSX application bundle before DeployQt4 might look like:
+For example an OS X application bundle before DeployQt4 might look like:
 ![Before DeployQt4 directory tree](/images/a/deployqt4-before.png)

 and afterwards like: